 - Steelhead Trout

-Lake Washington WA Statistics & Helpful Links
+Lake Washington Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed